-The Committee had met on four occasions prior to the Committee being disbanded on 23 December 2016.
-On and from 23 December 2016, the full Board met on a further five occasions during the reporting period.
-From 23 December 2016 until 30 January 2017 the majority of the Board were independent, non-executive directors.
-On and from 31 January 2017 until the close of the reporting period, all Board members are independent, non-executive directors.
+During the reporting period, the Board met on ten occasions.
+From 1 July 2017 until 23 November 2017 all Board members were independent, non-executive directors.
+On and from 24 November 2017 until 30 June 2018 the majority of the Board were independent, non-executive directors.

-Information about each current Board member's qualifications, skills, experience and their attendance at Remuneration and Nomination Committee meetings are set out in the Directors' Report section of the Annual Report.
+Information about each current Board member's skills, experience and their attendance at Board meetings, where the functions, powers and delegations of the Committees were carried out in accordance with their Charters, are set out in the Directors' Report section of the Annual Report.